NevermindNilas/TheAnimeScripter/README.md

 ### How to Download

+Windows:
   - Download one of the latest releases from [here](https://github.com/NevermindNilas/TheAnimeScripter/releases)

+Linux:
+  - GUI / CLI is N/A yet.
+Refer to manual usage and the [Parameters](PARAMETERS.MD) guide

 ### Or Manually Build

-- **Cutting Edge Builds:**
+For Windows:
+  - Git clone the repository or use the source code from one of the releases.
   - Download and install Python 3.11 from [here](https://www.python.org/downloads/release/python-3110/) (add to System Path).
   - Open a terminal inside the folder.
+  - Run `pip install -r requirements-dev.txt`
   - Run: `python build.py`

+For Linux:
+  - N/A

 ### How to Use Inside of After Effects